gaps-closure/mules/dftvl/dagr-parser/DAGR-README.md

 be defined later).
 They have local scope, and in the case of the table, they can be refernced as `tblname`.`colname`.

 Lists, tuples, and dictionaries may be defined in the future.
+Also we may include a primitive data type  for ISO date time strings and one notation for geo-coordinates.

 A profile block has the following syntax:
 ```